luuphuc6297/99tech-code-challenges/6-architecture/README.md

 ### How It Works

 #### Publishing Events
-- When an event occurs on a server instance (e.g., quiz answer submission)
+- When an event occurs on a server instance (e.g.,  answer submission)
 - Server publishes this event to specific Redis channels
 - Each event contains metadata like timestamp, server ID, and event data